Agent vs. Agentless Monitoring

 Most IT infrastructures contain a combination of agent & agentless monitoring.
 At the same time, most vendor solutions don’t offer capabilities for both agent and agentless monitoring, much fewer support agents from other vendors.
-IT needs to minimize costs and maximize value by utilizing capabilities already in their environment.
+IT needs to minimize costs and maximize value by utilizing capabilities already in its environment.

 ScienceLogic SL1 is one of the few vendor-agnostic platforms to achieve this balance.
 Learn more about SL1>